How to Install Immich on Your Synology NAS

 • STEP 8

 Add your own Time Zone value.
 In my case, Europe/Bucharest.
 (Select your current Time Zone from this list.)
-Add your own TYPESENSE_API_KEY that you have previously created at STEP 6.
 Follow the instructions in the image below.

 • STEP 9